 * Sam getting up and ''walking'' to punch out an abusive orderly in the episode where he's leaped into a double amputee.

 * In the episode "Raped", Sam leaps into a rape victim who had previously fled town because she couldn't deal with the humiliation.
 Sam and Al think he's there to see to the prosecution of her rapist, only to have him acquitted because he's the mayor's son.
-As Sam is sitting on the porch lamenting the turn of events, the rapist shows up and proceed to attack her/him again.
-Sam tells Al, "I think I know the reason I'm here", and proceeds to beat the punk within an inch of his life.
+As Sam is sitting on the porch lamenting the turn of events, the rapist shows up and proceeds [[WouldHitAGirl to attack her/him again]].
+Sam -- after kicking the rapist in the groin to stun him -- tells Al, "I think I know the reason I'm here", then proceeds to beat the punk within an inch of his life.

 * In "Future Boy", Sam leaps into an actor who plays the co-star of a 1950s sci-fi TV show, and his mission is to prevent the star from dying or being committed to an asylum because of his belief in time travel.
 Near the end of the episode, the man straps himself into the machine and fires it up...''and actually starts to leap'', much to Al's shock.
 The only reason he failed is because he didn't have enough power.